jkunggit/graphql-express-json-server/README.md

 # GraphQL with Express and json-server

 Basic example of using GraphQL with express server.
+GraphGL is useful for filtering the data you want before it is sent to the client.
+It's like middleware between your client and api request.

 ## Technologies